 5. KIDS ARE TOURISTS TOO

-Every age is invited to enjoy the wonders of the city, and sometimes it is worth your while to have a helping hand, like the kid friendly guides who will take you around Florence with special stops for pizza and gelato in between seeing the monuments and sites.
+Every age is invited to enjoy the wonders of the city, and sometimes it is worth your while to have a helping hand, like the kid-friendly guides who will take you around Florence with special stops for pizza and gelato in between seeing the monuments and sites.

 6. LIFE IN THE GREAT OUTDOORS

 With the beginning of spring, the locals start coming outside to enjoy walks in the fragrant gardens of Florence or a leisurely picnic in one of the many green areas of the city.
-Don't forget that the Arno river is also a main attraction.
-Challenge your balance with with a two-hour trip paddling down the Arno river with a professional guide.
+Don't forget that the Arno river is also the main attraction.
+Challenge your balance with a two-hour trip paddling down the Arno river with a professional guide.
 Another great option, mix a quick walk around the city center with a ride on a historic boat under Ponte Vecchi.

 Going Beyond Florence

-A few suggestions that will take you outside of Florence to enjoy world renowned panoramas, and breathe in some of the exhilarating fresh country air.
+A few suggestions that will take you outside of Florence to enjoy world-renowned panoramas, and breathe in some of the exhilarating fresh country air.